gfrances/basilisk/README.md

 This assume that you have first built the FS planner, which is under $FS_PATH, and also that you have built the C++ feature generator in SLTP, see instructions in readme above.

-## Example Run
-A simple run of the pipeline on the Gripper domain:

-    # Generate training data:
-    .../basilisk/experiments$ ./run.py gripper-m:learn

-    # Train the NN to learn the heuristic:
-    .../basilisk/experiments$ ./learn.py gripper-m:learn

 ## Software Requirements